kennywall/import-test/_posts/2010-10-15-instagram--doing-one-thing-well.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/instagram.PNG
 ---
-{% include JB/setup %}<p>I have talked in the past about doing one thing and doing it well in the technology space.
+{% include JB/setup %}I have talked in the past about doing one thing and doing it well in the technology space.
 A mistake I've made many times, and other developers make is trying to do too much when building applications.
 You build a system and try to please everyone, by including lots of features, tools, integrations and support many platforms.
 I always tell myself, sllow it down!
 Focus on one thing and do it really well.
 I just finished meeting the founder of Instagram and listening to the story behind the building, and the recent launch of their IPhone based photo application.
 Throughout developed they focused on: